lauraboeschoten/D3I_JOSS_paper/paper.md

 This *data donation workflow* consists of the following steps: First the participant requests a digital copy of their personal data at the platform of interest, i.e., their *Data Download Package* (DDP).
 Second, they download it onto their personal device.
 Third, by means of *local processing*, only the data points of interest to the researcher are extracted from that DDP.
 Fourth, the participant inspects the extracted features after which they can consent to donate.
 Only after providing this consent, the donated data is sent to a server which can be accessed by the researcher for further analyses.

-In this paper, we introduce PORT.
-PORT is a software tool that allows researchers to configure the local processing step of the data donation workflow, allowing the researcher to collect exactly the digital traces needed to answer their research question.
-When using PORT, a researcher can decide:
+In this paper, we introduce Port.
+Port is a software tool that allows researchers to configure the local processing step of the data donation workflow, allowing the researcher to collect exactly the digital traces needed to answer their research question.
+When using Port, a researcher can decide:

 - Which digital platforms are investigated?
 - Which digital traces are collected?